leitepedro566-lab/cyanide-ios12/README.md

 Credit to rooootdev's [Lara](https://github.com/rooootdev/lara) for the working kexploit behavior used to stabilize this fork.

+Credit to [neonmodder123](https://github.com/neonmodder123) for the web respring method.

 Fork of `wh1te4ever/darksword-kexploit-fun` for iOS security research.

 Building some cool stuff utilizing kernel r/w exploit